PeepalFarm/peepalfarm.github.io/markdown/farm.md

 Badmash Peepal Farm
 ==========

-"[Badmash Peepal Farm](?/p=directions "Directions")" is a natural, organic farm which is a home to recovering injured stray animals and creatively maladjusted people who want to do animal welfare and animal rights.
+Badmash Peepal Farm is a natural, organic farm in Himalayan foothills, near Dharamsala, India.
+It is home to recovering injured stray animals and creatively maladjusted people who want to do animal welfare and animal rights.

 We promote a simple, compassionate and sustainable lifestyle.
 The farm is open to people who want to live purposefully and do good work without having to worry about food or accommodation.